Skip to main content

 How Bad Lawyering Can Result in Wrongful Convictions

-The Sixth Amendment of the U.S. Constitution guarantees your right to representation by an attorney in a criminal case.
+The Sixth Amendment of the U.S. Constitution guarantees you the right to be represented by an attorney in certain criminal cases.
 However, there is no guarantee that the attorney be effective, thorough, or even competent.

 For most people charged with serious crimes, unfortunately, coming up with the thousands of dollars necessary to hire a renowned private criminal defense attorney is simply out of reach.